 Sums received as part of a transaction

 We generally do not provide our client account for the purposes of holding sums payable to third parties, whether as part of a transaction on which we are advising, to facilitate an escrow account arrangement, a trust arrangement or otherwise.
-In the event that such services are required, specific arrangements and additional due diligence will be required to comply with our regulatory obligations.
+In the event that such services are required, specific arrangements and additional due diligence may be required to comply with our regulatory obligations.
 We accept no liability for any sums held in a client account which are not readily available to us as a consequence of failure of any financial institution regulated and doing business in any jurisdiction where you have instructed this firm.

 We will usually submit an invoice at the completion of a transaction.
 Unless we explicitly state otherwise, we reserve the right to submit invoices periodically.
 Unless requested by you, invoices will be submitted by email only.